wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/Server-side/README.md

 ## Installation on an Edge Computer

-Covered in the edge computer folder
+Covered in the "Edge Computer"-folder

 ## Installation on a Google Cloud server
 Prerequisites: